Our pipes

 Log in

-If you're confident about doing minor plumbing work yourself, like changing a tap washer to stop a drip, that's perfectly okay.
+If you're confident about doing minor plumbing work yourself, like changing a tap washer to stop a drip, you can do it yourself.
 But for bigger problems, renovations, or replacing toilets or hot water systems, you must call a plumber.

 You'll need a plumber to: